This page is dedicated to answering the questions that many customers have when it comes to having their chimney swept and using it correctly.

 Frequency will depend on a number of factors which include the type of fuel used, appliance, duration of use, moisture content of wood fuel, and the type of chimney you have.
 Your NACS Chimney Sweep will be able to advise on the sweeping frequency during the appointment.
 The sweeping frequencies below are for guidance purposes only:-

 NACS Chimney Sweeps undertake a rigorous training course and have to successfully complete a full assessment prior to becoming a NACS Member.
-All NACS Members must hold valid insurance for Chimney Sweeping, of which they provide a copy of to the Association on an annual basis.
+All NACS Members must hold valid insurance for Chimney Sweeping, as specified in the NACS Code of Conduct.
 They must also have the correct equipment to be able to undertake the job which is checked at the time of their assessment.

 NACS Chimney Sweeps are very mindful and conscious of making as little mess as possible, and are in fact trained in the prevention of dust escaping during sweeping.
 However, there are exceptional circumstances e.g. if a chimney may be blocked with a birds nest, which makes it difficult to guaranteed that no mess will be made.